themysticsavages/cloudbot-discord/readme.md

 cloudbot-discord is a file server for Discord.
 It is best used in a __private Discord server__ since they are usually more responsible than public ones.
 But you can put it in a public server if you want.
 This bot is officially in a stable release, and it supports file and folder management, banning members, and many other pointless commands.

-You can write to files now, but only one line and one string, plus you can't use "" (still kinda bad but ok)

 ## Requirements

 You need NodeJS and the npm module 'discordjs'.